nasa/isaac/astrobee/localization/lightweight_cnn_object_localization/tools/pytorch_frcnn_training/README.md

 For testing the TorchScript model in a C++ environment, see the `libtorch_frcnn_test` tool.

 Training, testing, conversion to TorchScript, and inference in libtorch all use `torch==1.13.1 torchvision==0.14.1`.
-This is the most up-to-date version of Torch that can be compiled for the Astrobee platform; newer versions require higher cmake version than supported by Astrobee's platform.
+This is the final 1.X version of Torch.
 For a full list of Python dependencies for training and testing, see `requirements.txt`.

 NOTE: In its current state, this model training code is a quick-and-dirty experiment.